jnj256/jnj256.github.io/_posts/2025-06-02-FactorizePhys.md

 However, a fundamental limitation emerges when working with multidimensional feature spaces: **existing attention mechanisms compute attention disjointly across spatial, temporal, and channel dimensions**.
 For tasks like rPPG estimation that require joint modeling of these dimensions, squeezing individual dimensions can result in information loss, causing learned attention to miss comprehensive multidimensional feature relationships.

-## Enter FSAM: Factorized Self-Attention Module

 This is precisely the problem our work addresses.

+## FSAM: Factorized Self-Attention Module

 FSAM uses Non-negative Matrix Factorization (NMF) [[3]](#references) to factorize multidimensional feature space into a low-rank approximation, serving as a compressed representation that preserves interdependencies across all dimensions.
 The key advantages are:

 1. **Joint multidimensional attention** - No dimension squeezing required; processes spatial, temporal, and channel dimensions simultaneously
 2. **Parameter-free optimization** - Uses classic Lee & Seung multiplicative update rules, which were recently by  , implemented under 'no_grad' block
 3. **Task-specific design** - Tailored for signal extraction tasks with rank-1 factorization

 ![FSAM Overview](/assets/img/factorizephys/FSAM.png)

 *Figure 2: Overview of the Factorized Self-Attention Module (FSAM) showing how multidimensional voxel embeddings are transformed into a 2D matrix, factorized using NMF, and reconstructed to provide attention weights.*

 ## Mathematical Formulation